theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 items:

-Old hunter's bone (consumable): may be used without spending an action, gain +3 to all dodge actions this combat
+Old hunter's bone (consumable): may be used without spending an action, gain +3 to all dodge reactions this combat

 Fire paper (consumable): add +1 to all weapon damage this combat

 Bolt paper (consumable): add +3 to all weapon attack rolls this combat

-sedative: remove all beasthood
+Sedative: Remove all beasthood

-firebomb: 💥

-Molotov cocktail: 💥
+Firebomb:  Deal 4 damage

+Molotov cocktail: Deal 2 damage, until end of round attacks targeting this monster deal +1 damage

+rare items:

+Iosfka's blood vial: increase your vitality by one then heal to max health